mortar-works/mortar-website/src/site/use-cases/reducing-school-exclusions-in-cheshire.md

 pageImage: doww-01.png
 homepageImage: doww-01.png
 description: |-
-  We have delivered a customised version of our triage tool for Cheshire County Council supporting the work of Social Finance.
-The Directory of What Works is being piloted across schools in the area, supporting teachers in assessing the needs of young people at risk of exclusion and creating better signposting pathways into the most appropriate services.
+  A customised version of our Triage Tool for Cheshire County Council supporting the work of Social Finance.
+The Directory of What Works supports teachers in assessing the needs of young people at risk of exclusion, creating better pathways into the most appropriate services.

 order: 3
 ---